Food Service Worker (FSW) Program - Full Time / Part-Time

-The program is designed to help students in fulfillment of the mission of providing best possible relevant field work force to our society by generating practically educated and oriented food service workers.
+The program is designed to help students in fulfillment of the mission of providing best possible relevant field work force to our society by producing practically trained food service workers.

-Springfield College’s Food Service Programs’ teaching is directed towards development of the students who are outstandingly motivated, competent and skilled to attend and work in Canadian Food Industry Set-Ups.
+Springfield College’s Food Service Programs’ teaching is directed towards development of students who are outstandingly motivated, competent and highly skilled to thrive in Canadian Food Industry.

 The Essence of Education in these courses is- “To be most progressive driving force in the fulfillment of the objectives delineated for the progression and encouragement of knowledge and education in Canada to build up and support a strong Canadian Food Service Industry”.

-Food Service Workers are important members of the health care system especially as the long term care interdisciplinary system and dietary departments of health care setups, they share responsibilities to deliver quality nutrition care and service to their clients.
-The Food Service Worker program at Springfield College has been designed with expert knowledge of food service industry and skill expertise in the field to prepare the students to acquire all needed information and skill set for employment in food service in a Canadian health care setting.
+Food Service Workers are important members of the health care system especially as the long term care interdisciplinary system and dietary departments of health care setups, share responsibilities to deliver quality nutrition care and service to their clients.
+The Food Service Worker program at Springfield College has been designed with expert knowledge of food service industry and expertise in the field to prepare students to acquire vital information and skills for employment in food service in a Canadian healthcare setting.
 The program includes the skills and knowledge of the workings of a kitchen in a health care setup, sanitation and specialized food preparation techniques.

 Students enrolled in vocational program are required to meet or exceed the admission requirements prescribed in Section 19 of Reg 415/06 of Ministry of Training, Colleges & Universities, before they begin a program.

 • An Ontario Secondary School Diploma or equivalent (Grade 12 04 more in case of International Student), or